 There are dozens of campsites available along Baker Lake road.
 Most campground sites are clearly marked.
 These sites tend to fill up during summer weekends.
-You may also choose to car camp at the trailhead which does have an outhouse.
-Other places to stay include: Boulder View Campground, Wood River Campground and Murdock Campground.
+You may also choose to car camp at the trailhead.
+Other campgrounds include: Boulder View Campground, Wood River Campground and Murdock Campground.

-Backdrop Peak and surrounding mountains are in Sawtooth National Forest.
+Backdrop Peak is located in Sawtooth National Forest

 By Tom Lopez.
 The Smoky Mountains are in this book.
 Backdrop Peak is known as Peak 10,099 because it is unofficially named.